Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 ## Approach
 For this project, steps provided were followed as advised in the [rubric](https://review.udacity.com/#!/rubrics/432/view) .

-Disclaimer!: To solve this problem I was inspired on [this paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf),
+Disclaimer!: To solve this problem I was inspired on [this paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) for model design and data collection, [this post](https://medium.com/udacity/udacity-self-driving-car-nanodegree-project-3-behavioral-cloning-446461b7c7f9) for data preprocessing and [this

 ### Solution design process.